 These days it seems like there's a lot of hype about the gut microbiome and gut health.
 If the science around these popular topics feels confusing or overwhelming to you, don't worry, you're definitely not alone.
 For example, there are prebiotics and probiotics—but do you really need both for optimal gut health?*

-What's a prebiotic fiber?
+What's a probiotic?

 Here is a list of some prebiotic foods that are easy to incorporate into your diet to help feed your beneficial good bugs: